amusingimpala75/macpaperd/readme.md

 ## Usage

 At the moment, macpaperd is a command line utility, and you can set the wallpaper with `macpaperd --set '/absolute/path/to/wallpaper.png'`.
 It only accecpts `.png` and `.jpg` at the moment, I still need to figure out other accepted formats (and if they require different database setups).
+Also, for those curious, the `--displays` command lists the displays, their UUIDs and spaces, and their spaces' UUIDs and whether-or-not they are fullscreen.

+#### Features

+- [x] Create fake `desktoppicture.db` and swap it with the actual, killing `Dock.app` afterwords to change the wallpaper
+- [x] Acquire space / display data using the same method as `yabai`
+- [ ] Way more saftey checks
+- [ ] Support multiple displays.
+TODO:
+   - [x] `createDb` is fine
+   - [ ] `copyFromOld` currently only copies one display and shows a warning, we'll just have to make a small change for that
+   - [ ] `addData`, `insertPreference`, and `insertSpaceData` all need more thought to support multiple displays.
+- [ ] Be daemon instead of just command
+- [ ] Configuration file
+- [ ] Automatically detect changes to the relevant files
+- [ ] Write up proper documentation of `desktoppicture.db`.
+- [ ] Cycling
+- [ ] Support different wallpapers on different desktops / spaces

 ### Licensing and attributions

-macpaperd is released under the GPLv3, which can be found at `./COPYING`
+The `macpaperd` source code is released under the GPLv3, which can be found at `./COPYING` The documenation found under the `docs` folder is licensed under the Creative Commons Attribution-ShareAlike 4.0 International, which can be found at `./CC-BY-SA-4.0.txt`

-Additionally, it uses the zig-sqlite project by Vincent Rischmann:
+Additionally, `macpaperd` uses the `zig-sqlite` project by Vincent Rischmann:
 ```
 MIT License